neonevm/neon-evm.docs/docs/developing/dev_environment/connect_to_solana_via_proxy.md

 ### Step 3
 Click `Add Network` in the top-right corner.
 To connect to the Solana [Devnet](https://docs.solana.com/clusters#devnet) cluster, fill in the fields in the open window.
-For example:
+For example,
   * `Network Name`: "remote proxy — solana devnet"
   * `New RPC URL`: `https://proxy.devnet.neonlabs.org/solana`
   * `Chain ID`: 245022926
   * `Currency Symbol`: NEON

 To connect to the Solana [Testnet](https://docs.solana.com/clusters#testnet) cluster, fill in the required fields.
-For example:
+For example,
   * `Network Name`: "remote proxy — solana testnet"
   * `New RPC URL`: `https://proxy.testnet.neonlabs.org/solana`
   * `Chain ID`: 245022940